mootools/mootools-core/Docs/Element/Element.md

 ----------------------------------------------

 Filters a collection of elements by a given tag name.
 If [Selectors][] is included, this method will be able to filter by any selector.
-It also works like [Array:filter](/Native/Array/#Array:filter), by filtering collection of elements with a function.
+It also works like [Array:filter][], by filtering collection of elements with a function.

 ### Syntax: